Practice Problems: How Many Pages Should a Preschooler’s Workbook Be?

 Customizing a Preschool Workbook for Your Child’s Needs

 Not all preschool workbooks are created equal, and what works for one child may not work for another.
 Consider your child’s individual learning style and needs when selecting a workbook.
-For example, if your child is a visual learner, look for workbooks with lots of colourful pictures and diagrams.
+For example, if your child is a visual learner, look for workbooks with lots of colorful pictures and diagrams.

 Considering the Purpose of the Workbook